nafiyanali14/nafiyanalidev/README.md

 ## 🧑‍💻 About Me

-I'm a student developer who enjoys **building, experimenting, and solving problems through technology**.
+I'm a student developer interested in building **real products that solve real problems**.

-My main interest is creating applications that don't just look good, but actually work behind the scenes with real authentication, databases, APIs, realtime functionality, and production-ready workflows.

-### Currently focused on

-* 🌐 Full-stack web development
-* 📱 Mobile application development
+I enjoy working across the entire development process:

-* 🎨 Modern UI/UX
+* 🎨 UI/UX and product design
+* ⚛️ Frontend development
-* 🗄️ Database architecture
+* 🗄️ Backend and databases
-* 🔐 Authentication & security
+* 🔐 Authentication and security
 * ⚡ Realtime applications
-* 🧩 Civic technology
+* 📱 Mobile development
-* 🚀 Product development
+* 🚀 Deployment and testing

-> **Build ideas.
-Solve problems.
-Learn continuously.**
+My goal is to keep improving by **building real projects instead of only following tutorials**.

 ---